Child development services at The Children's Hospital at Westmead

 Special Interests Developmental Disorders are treated, such as severe language impairment, autism, neurodevelopmental disorders associated with medical conditions requiring neuropsychological assessment and complex learning difficulties associated with comorbidity.

 We work collaboratively with the NSW Department of Education and Communities and the Department of Health to resource and support the NSW Centre for Effective Reading (CER).

 CER is a service for rural and remote primary-aged students with significant delays in literacy and involves diagnosis and assessment, literacy intervention, resourcing of staff and has a focus on research and development.

 - Where: Children's Assessment Centre, Level 3 Outpatient Building

 - When: Monday to Friday from 8am to 4:30pm

 Please see your managing paediatrician for a referral.
 Unfortunately, we can't make an appointment for you and your child without a referral.

 The referral needs to include the following information:

-- A letter addressed to a consultant listed below
+- A letter addressed to the relevant consultant/clinican listed below

 - A clear statement of goals of assessment